Skip to main content

 πŸ™‚ Good News

-First of all: What is a Basic Pay?
+What is Basic Pay?

-A Basic Pay is the basic wage given to an employee in return for their work.
-This excludes any bonuses, benefits and adjustments, and is listed as gross pay (before any tax or NI is deducted).
-The basic pay amount can be specified either as hourly fee for employees paid wages or as a salary.
-The very first time you enter a basic pay for an employee is usually at the employee creation βž• in the 'Employees tab'.
+Basic Pay is the basic wage given to an employee in return for their work.
+This excludes any bonuses, benefits, and adjustments, and is listed as gross pay (before any tax or NI is deducted).
+The basic pay amount can be specified either as an hourly fee or as a salary.
+The first time you enter a basic pay for an employee is usually at the employee creation βž• in the Employees tab.

 Permissions

-The users granted the HR_Employee permission will be able to access the Position History tab.
+Anyone with the HR_Employee permission will be able to access the Position History tab.

 1. Users with only HR_Employee can: